 Platform: iOS, Android, Flutter web

-Responsibilities: Research, Design Direction, Information Architecture, Interaction Design, Visual Design, Design System, Prototyping, Design-to-Development Handoff
+Responsibilities: Research, Design Direction, Information Architecture, Interaction Design, Visual Design, Design System, Prototyping, Design-to-Development Handoff, Mentorship

 The Design Problem

-When I joined, the live show interface had a few basic controls.
-Mic on/off, camera on/off, reactions, and leave.
-The product was in open beta.
+When I joined, the live show interface had a few basic controls: mic on/off, camera on/off, reactions, and leave.

-By November 2022, the interface held nearly 30 actions across show controls, participant actions, and chat.
-The list grew as the team learned what creators needed.
+By November 2022, the interface held nearly 30 controls across show, participant, and chat.

-A live show isn't a normal interface.
+A live show isn’t a normal interface.
 The creator is talking to an audience, watching chat, deciding who to invite to speak, and managing the guests already on stage.
 All at the same time, in real time, with no opportunity to pause.
-A two-step modal flow, where one tap would have worked, breaks the show.
+Every extra tap risks losing the audience’s attention.

 How the Live Show creator interface grew over 18 months.